marcelovicentegc/django-react-typescript/README.md

 By default, the frontend app will run on `localhost:4000` and the backend app will run on `localhost:8000`.
 If you're running the containerized Postgres, it will run on `localhost:5432` and pgAdmin will run on `localhost:5050`.

-It's important to note that for the best development experience, you should run the backend and frontend apps separately.
+It's important to note that **for the best development experience, you should run the backend and frontend apps separately**.
 This way, you can take advantage of the hot-reload feature from Webpack and Django's development server.

-Although you can replicate the aforementioned behavior on a production environment (run the backend and frontend apps on differen servers), **this project is built to run both apps on the same server, with the frontend app being served by Django's templates and view engine**.
-You can learn more about how this works below 👇
+Although you can replicate the aforementioned behavior on a production environment (run the backend and frontend apps on differen servers), **this project is built to run both apps on the same server in production, with the frontend app being served by Django's template engine and view functions**.
+You can learn more about how everything is tied up together below 👇

 ## Application architecture

 This application's architect is quite simple and leverages the best of both Django and React.
-On a nutshell, React and Django integrate through Django's Views and Django Rest Framework's API endpoints.
+On a nutshell, React and Django integrate through Django's view functions and Django Rest Framework's API endpoints.
+There is no secret sauce here, just a simple and straightforward integration.

 ```mermaid
 flowchart TD